jiang18/draw-cnv-map/README.md

 # draw_cnv_map
 A Perl script to draw a map of copy number variation (CNV) regions

+Look over the annotation in the script to find any modification to be needed for your data.

 # Usage
 Three arguments needed:
 &nbsp;&nbsp;	Tab-separated input file containing two columns (chromosome, length),